LuisAaronNietoCruz/Tarea-Examen2/README.md

 5) 1Mb = 1024x1024 bytes

 ## Requirements

-For the realization of this program it was necessary to import the libraries (numpy, math, matplotlib).
+For the realization of this project we import subprocess, sys, re

+We define a function called pingmb and then import it along with matplotlib for plot rendering

 ## Result
 ![Alt text](https://github.com/LuisAaronNietoCruz/Exam2_Dynamic-Systems/blob/main/Fractal-Square.png 'Fractal-Square')